emsterdam1/anRNAlab-Protocols/General/DNA Agarose Gel.md

   *  *Make sure the vessel holds about 2.5x your chosen volume (mixture will boil).*

 **2. Melt agarose:** Heat mixture for 1 minute in standard microwave.<br/>Then pulse heat for 15 seconds at a time, mixing in between, until agarose is fully melted.

-  * *Wear appropriate PPE.
+<br/>*Wear appropriate PPE.
 Mixture will be hot.*

-**3. Add label and pour gel:** Once gel is cool enough to handle with gloved hands, add desired amount of intercalator and pour into gel cast.<br/>Add a gel comb with desired number of lanes and disrupt any visible bubbles with a pipette tip.<br/>Let gel set for 30-60 minutes (will set faster at 4 °C).
+**3. Add label and pour gel:** Once gel is cool enough to handle with gloved hands, add desired amount of stain and pour gel into cast.<br/>Add a gel comb with desired number of lanes and disrupt any visible bubbles with a pipette tip.<br/>Let gel set for 30-60 minutes (will set faster at 4 °C).

 **4. Load gel:** Dilute DNA samples and ladder into similar volumes and add Loading dye to 1X final concentration.
 Load each sample into a well.
-<br/>*Try to match buffer conditions in the ladder and samples, as differences can exaggerate how off the size estimations are.*
+<br/>*Notes: Try to match buffer conditions in the ladder and samples, as differences can exaggerate how off the size estimations are.*
 <!-- The text below creates dropdown lists for links to next steps or hyperlinks -->

 **4. Image gel:** DNA gels are easily imaged on systems using UV transilluminators.
-<br/>Stains absorb highly at ~300 nm (medium wavelength, UVB) and emit at 600 nm (which is detected on the camera).
+<br/>*Stains absorb highly at ~300 nm (medium wavelength, UVB) and emit at 600 nm (which is detected on the camera).*

 <details>
   <summary>More Info</summary>